Kinetic evolution and correlation of fluctuations in an expanding quark gluon plasma: Summary and Discussion

 \section{Summary and Discussion}

-In the present work we have studied the time evolution of spatial anisotropies for a system formed in HICRE.
+The evolution of fluctuations have been studied in Refs~\cite{pstaig,UW,kapusta,ripples,RJ,kovtun,luzum} using relativistic hydrodynamical model.
+In contrast we use a more microscopic approach to investigate the evolution of fluctuations within the framework of BTE in a relativistically expanding QGP background.
 The background of the spatial fluctuations has been assumed as a thermalized expanding QGP.
 The expansion of the background has been dealt with the (2+1) dimensional relativistic hydrodynamical model.
-The anisotropy has been treated within the framework of BTE in the QGP background.
-The evolution of initial spatial anisotropies with different geometry have been studied and it is found that the spatial anisotropies dissipate during its propagation.
+The evolution of initial spatial anisotropic perturbations with different geometry have been studied and analytical results have been obtained.
+It is found that the perturbations dissipate during its propagation, however, the creation of such anisotropic perturbations near the boundary of the plasma may lead to detectable effects.
 Theoretical analysis of these anisotropies will help in understanding the early stage of the matter.
 We have provided an explicit relations between the fluctuations and transport coefficients.
-Angular power spectrum of the anisotropies for non-expanding background has been estimated in the appendix.
-A detail analysis of this power spectrum with hydrodynamically expanding background is underway.
-This will provide detail information on the initial anisotropies.
+The mixing of various $k$-modes of the perturbations during the course of evolution has been demonstrated.
+The evolution of correlations of perturbation in pressure has been studied and shown that the correlation between two points in real space reaches a plateau at later time.
+We have used the calculated correlation in pressure fluctuation to estimate the bulk viscous coefficient~\cite{okumura}.
+The results presented here may be used to estimate correlations of multiplicity fluctuation at the freeze-out surface which may be measured in experiments to extract transport coefficients like shear viscosity as shown in Ref.~\cite{kapusta}.
+The power spectrum of temperature fluctuations (Eq.~\ref{delT}) can be estimated and compared with the power spectrum of transverse momentum fluctuation of thermal hadrons measured experimentally.
+A detail analysis of the power spectrum with hydrodynamically expanding background is underway~\cite{sarwar}, the pattern of which looks similar to the power spectrum of angular momentum reported in Ref.~\cite{powerpt}.
+This will provide insight into the fate of the anisotropies created initially in the system produced in RHIC-E. A comment on the present study may be made here.
+Although in the present work we have discussed the evolution spatial anisotropy in an expanding QGP background, the formalism discussed is relevant for studying space-time evolution of fluctuations in any relativistically expanding background. \\

 { {\bf Acknowledgement:} G. S. acknowledges the support from Department of Atomic Energy, Govt. of India for this work.
 We would like to thank Mr Sushant Kumar Singh for providing inputs from relativistic hydrodynamical code.}